The Balance Sheet: A Snapshot of Financial Position

 • Prepaid expenses

-• Non-Current Assets: Long-term resources that provide value over an extended period, such as:
+• Non-Current Assets: Long-term investments and resources providing value over time, such as:

 • Property, plant, and equipment (PPE)